Limitless-TCG/lotp-docs/player/decklists.md

 ## One Piece Card Game

-You can export your deck directly from OPTCGSim, or build it with an online deck builder like [onepiece-cardgame.dev](https://onepiece-cardgame.dev/).
+You can export your deck directly from OPTCGSim, or build it with an online deck builder like [onepiece-cardgame.dev](https://onepiece-cardgame.dev/) and use its export functionality.

 ![OPTCGSim export](./img/decklists-optcgsim.webp)